McGlennons Solicitors -Terms of Business

 If we have not met with you, the Consumer Protection (Distance Selling) Regulations 2000 apply here.
 This means that you have the right to cancel your instructions to us within seven working days of receiving these Terms or our client care letter.
 Adding on an extra day for the letter to reach you, you have eight working days from the date above, to cancel your instructions which you can do by fax or telephone.

 Once we have started work on your file and you then cancel your instructions, you will be charged.
-If you would like us to commence work on your file within the next seven days please write or email your acceptance of these Terms .
+If you would like us to commence work on your file within the next seven days, please sign and return to us or email your acceptance of these Terms.

 Our aim is to provide a good professional service.
 However, sometimes things go wrong and you need to tell us about it.
-This will help us maintain and improve our standards.
+This will help us maintain and improve our standards and prevent complacency.

-If you have a complaint about the work of Tony Brown or Victoria Tyson, please raise the matter in writing with the Principal William Essex.
-If it is about the work of William Essex then Tony Brown will investigate.
+If you have a complaint please raise the matter in writing with the Principal, William Essex.

 Our firm is required by UK money laundering regulations to identify all clients and to keep copies of identification requested by us.
 Therefore, please arrange for us to have a copy of your passport as well as utility bills or other evidence of your address.